This course covers issues related to validation and verification of the security of the software.

 Course Requirements Checklist

 Discussion boards are collaborative learning experiences.
-Therefore, there will be 4 Discussion Board Forums throughout this course.
-The student is required to provide a thread in response to the provided topic for each forum.
+Therefore, there will be 4 Discussions throughout this course.
+The student is required to provide a thread in response to the provided topic for each discussion.
 Each thread must be 350 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
 Each reply must be 150 words.

 The student will write a 750-word article review paper in current APA format that focuses on security engineering.
 The paper must include at least 7 reference in addition to the course textbook and the Bible.